 Welcome to the Department of Art & Art History!
 We are a dynamic environment that aims to provide all UMKC students with education and experience to develop their creative- and critical-thinking skills, their art-making abilities, and their versatility in professional and personal situations.

 Students studying Art History or Studio Art obtain a broad liberal arts foundation during their educational career and receive sound fundamental training in the arts.
 Small class sizes combined with interactive teaching methods offer a comprehensive learning environment for the aspiring arts professional.
-The department also collaborates with other departments and schools, with a combined major in Art History and History, and working with the School of Education on Art Education degrees.
+The department also collaborates with other departments and schools, such as working with the School of Education on Art Education degrees.

 Kansas City is nationally known for its vibrant arts scene, with the UMKC Gallery of Art, Urban Culture Project, Plug Projects, Grand Arts and the many galleries in Crossroads Arts District.
 Our department has partnerships with art organizations like Charlotte Street Foundation, ArtsKC, Studios Inc, and others open up internships, networking, entrepreneurial mentoring and other professional development opportunities.
 Visiting artists and scholars, gallery exhibitions, and enrichment programs supplement course work.